-Meltdown and Spectre impact on RDSH (SBC and XenServer 7.2) using Windows server 2012R2 and Server 2016
+Testing Meltdown and Spectre patches: RDSH (SBC and XenServer 7.2) using Windows server 2012R2 and Server 2016

 After all the news around Meltdown and Spectre it seems things are calming down now.
 Recent talks are focusing more on next-generation exploits rather than the performance impact.
 The Login VSI Meltdown and Spectre emergency edition has been a great success and helped many of our customers, vendors and community friends.
 I’d like to share some results from our internal performance validation labs where I’ve conducted tests on a large number of operating systems measuring the impact of patches on the OS, Hypervisor and BIOS level.
 Please keep in mind that this is a lab environment, results will vary on your own systems.

 I focused on Windows Server 2012R2 and Windows Server 2016 for these tests and started with a clean image that was optimized for performance using VMware OSOT with every test I added a new layer of patches adding layers of mitigation one at a time.

 |Clean||Windows Server 2012R2 (Feb 2018 Update),